Dark Spots on Hands: Complete Treatment Guide

 For Melanin-Rich Skin

-Darker skin tones may see more pronounced hyperpigmentation that takes longer to fade.
+Darker skin tones may see more noticeable dark marks that take longer to fade.
 Avoid hydroquinone long-term.
-Turmeric, kojic acid, and azelaic acid are safer choices without rebound darkening risk.
+Turmeric, kojic acid, and azelaic acid are safer choices.

 For Hands with Eczema

-If you have hand eczema, prioritize barrier repair before aggressive brightening.
-Post-inflammatory marks from eczema flares will fade faster once the underlying condition is controlled.
+If you have hand eczema, focus on barrier repair before starting brightening treatments.
+Dark marks from eczema flares fade faster once the underlying condition is controlled.

 Frequently Asked Questions